parsa-epfl/cloudsuite/benchmarks/web-search/README.md

 	$ docker run -it --volumes-from data --name server --net search_network -p 8983:8983 cloudsuite/websearch:server

 At the end of the server booting process, the container prints the `server_address` of the index node.
 This address is used in the client container.
-The `server_address` message in the container should look like this:
+The `server_address` message in the container should look like this (note that the IP address might change):

 	$ Index Node IP Address: 172.19.0.2